-Paul Everitt, co-ordinator of Local Motion Enfield, on the movement is working to bridge the borough’s divide
+Paul Everitt, co-ordinator of Local Motion Enfield, on how the movement is working to bridge the borough’s divide

 The London borough of Enfield is a place of contradictions.
 It contains both some of the wealthiest and the poorest parts of the UK, creating an east-west divide which lays bare inequality and division.